Last updated: June 2026

 Tips & Tricks

-- macOS Spaces: TopWindow respects Spaces — pinned windows stay on top only within their Space
+- macOS Spaces: Pinned windows stay on top only within their Space

-- Menu bar access: Click the TopWindow icon anytime to see all your pinned windows and manage them quickly
+- Menu bar access: Click the TopWindow icon anytime to manage pinned windows

 Ready to Get Started?

 Download TopWindow and start pinning windows in seconds.
-Free 7-day trial with no credit card required.
+Free 7-day trial available.

 Download for macOSFree 7-day trial • No credit card required • Compatible with macOS 12+